Washing your hands is one of the best ways to stop the spread of germs, including the coronavirus. But are you doing it correctly?

 Hand sanitizer is a convenient way to keep your hands clean.
 However, it should be just a backup if soap and water are available.
 While hand sanitizer can reduce how many germs you have on your hands, the Centers for Disease Control and Prevention (CDC) says it doesn’t get rid of all types of germs.

 Also, if your hands are visibly greasy or dirty, hand sanitizer may not be as effective.
 If you have harmful chemicals on your hands such as heavy metals and pesticides, hand sanitizer may not remove them.

 2. Just rinsing

 Make sure you are washing your hands with soap and water frequently throughout the day.
 Always wash them with soap and water after using the restroom and before eating.

 Don’t get lazy and skip the soap.
-According to the CDC, soap is more effective at removing germs, dirt and harmful chemicals from your skin.
+According to the CDC, soap is more effective at removing germs, dirt and harmful chemicals from your skin than water alone.